tkrajina/10000sentences/README.md

  * Train sentence by sentence
  * If unsure about a word meaning, use a translator app to translate it (see next section for more details)
  * If not sure that the previous step really made you memorize that word, use the "Share" option to share the specific word in AnkiDroid (for example)
+ * When you encounter a new (unknown) word:
+    * check if this word should be part of an annotation you previously created or
+    * create a new annotation

 ## Translate